 - Easy Chana Masala With Chickpeas & Yams

-This vegan cream sauce is made with cauliflower and vegetable broth and it does take some spicing up to give it flavor without using too much salt.
+This vegan cream sauce is made with cauliflower and vegetable broth, and it needs some spicing up to give it flavor without using too much salt.

-Traditional tetrazzini is made with white wine and I have put it into this recipe.
-You can leave it out if our prefer.
-I’ve even tried it with tequila when I didn’t have any wine and it worked well.
+Traditional tetrazzini is made with white wine, which I have included in this recipe.
+You can leave it out if you prefer.
+I’ve even tried it with tequila when I didn’t have any wine, and it worked well.

-Then the other thing that makes it jazzier is the breadcrumb topping which also has the flavors of garlic, nutritional yeast, onion, and parsley.
-Be sure to give your sauce a taste before you add it to the spaghetti.
+The other thing that makes it jazzier is the breadcrumb topping, which also has the flavors of garlic, nutritional yeast, onion, and parsley.
+Be sure to taste your sauce before you add it to the spaghetti.

-Which by the way, can all be thrown right back into the pan that you cook the spaghetti in after you’ve whirred it in the blender.
-Though, you will need to saute the mushrooms in a separate pan because raw mushroom would cause too much moisture to be released.
+By the way, it can all be thrown right back into the pan that you cook the spaghetti in after you’ve whirred it in the blender.
+However, you will need to saute the mushrooms in a separate pan because raw mushrooms would release too much moisture.

 Serve this satisfying vegan version of traditional tetrazzini with some crusty whole-grain bread and a large salad for a complete and satisfying meal.